volterraedge/terraform-provider-volterra/docs/resources/volterra_cloud_link.md

 ### Byoc Connections

 Each 'Bring Your Own Connection' represents a virtual connection that the customer has provisioned in the Cloud (example: AWS Direct Connect).
-F5XC will orchestrate networking resources in the cloud to facilitate seamless private connectivity. .
+F5XC will orchestrate networking resources in the cloud to facilitate seamless private connectivity..

 `coordinates` - (Optional) Coordinates of the CloudLink Connection based on connection's physical location.
 See [Connections Coordinates ](#connections-coordinates) below for details.(Deprecated)